ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Loop Over A Container Backwards

-When iterating backwards we need to use different loop iteration conditions depending on if the loop counter is signed or unsigned.
+When iterating backwards we need to use different loop termination conditions depending on if the loop counter is signed or unsigned.

-With a signed loop counter we initialize the loop counter to the last index of the container, i.e. size - 1, and stop when the index becomes negative, because that means that we have gone past the start of the container.
+With a signed loop counter we can initialize the loop counter to the last index of the container, i.e. size - 1, and stop when the index becomes negative because that means that we have gone past the start of the container.
-This works since signed integer types behaves normally around zero, decrementing from zero produces a values less than zero.
+This works since signed integer types behaves normally around zero, decrementing from zero produces a values less than zero [(75)](https://youtu.be/82jVpEmAEV4?t=2455).
 ```cpp
 void work(Container& container)
 {